opentable/octopress/source/_posts/2013-09-25-resolving-domains-to-areas-in-asp-dot-net-mvc.markdown

 If we register Domain1 and Domain2 areas with the system, MVC will take each route in turn and test the constraint.
 It will return the Area to show based on the first match on the system.

 I can now pass in www.mydomain1.com and show the specific styling of the views in the Domain1 areas folder.
-By passing www.mydomain2.com, I can show a completely different set of views and let the user believe that they are on a completely different version of the site
+By passing www.mydomain2.com, I can show a completely different set of views and let the user believe that they are on a completely different version of the site.

 The code needs to be cleaned up a lot.
 I will be doing this over the coming weeks.
 I wouldn’t quite class this as the best practice way of doing this, but it certainly shows that there is no need to have different versions of a website deployed just to show a different version of an application on a different URL.
-The biggest usecase here for me is deploying the same application to different countries without the need for separate deployments
+The biggest usecase here for me is deploying the same application to different countries without the need for separate deployments.